THE TOURNAMENT

 GAME FISH

 Eligible species are yellowfin and bigeye tuna, wahoo and dolphin.
 This is purely a biggest-fish category, with scoring calculated to the tenth of a pound to 200 pounds and to the pound for fish over 200 pounds.
-The single largest game fish, yellowfin or bigeye tuna, dolphin or wahoo caught over the three-day event will win a percentage of the base-entry cash and prizes.
+The single largest game fish, yellowfin or bigeye tuna, dolphin or wahoo caught over the three-day event will win a trophy and prizes.
 Minimum weight for this category is 25 pounds.
 Once a game fish is boated and the intent is to weigh it you must notify tournament control.
 Teams must use the card of the day and take a photo or video of the fish with the designated card.
 In the event of a tie the team reaching the highest score first wins.
 This is based on the time of boated fish.

 CATCH REPORT AFFIDAVIT